 Travel & Arrival

 The main connection of Mahe to the outside world is its airport, Seychelles International which can be found on the eastern shore, near the capital city of Victoria (11 km separate the terminals from the city).
 Taxi services are available when you touch down and can take your group virtually anywhere on the island.
-The operators that fly to this destination are Air Austral, Air Seychelles, Condor, Emirates, British Airways, Air France
+The operators that fly to this destination are Air Austral, Air Seychelles, Condor, Emirates, British Airways, Air France, Eurofly and Neos.

 There are also busses and shuttle services that connect with Victoria but also with the port where tourists can take ferry trips around the archipelago.